zulumon44/ComputerCraft-Programs/README.md

   -Can be changed in the top lines of the code

 1. Have both computers connected via red-net
+2. Install the program via pastebin
-2. Have the "Host" create a lobby waiting for a connection from the other computer
+3. Have the "Host" create a lobby waiting for a connection from the other computer
-3. Have the "Guest" attempt to join the host's lobby
+4. Have the "Guest" attempt to join the host's lobby
-4. Play
+5. Play

 ------------